Fresh off meeting with China’s Xi, Biden is turning his attention to Asia-Pacific economies

 On Thursday, Biden will speak to CEOs who are exploring new technologies and the concept of resilience so that companies can steer through a variety of challenges.

-The COVID-19 pandemic exposed frailties in their supply chains.
+The coronavirus pandemic exposed frailties in their supply chains.
 Climate change has intensified natural disasters that can close factories.
-The Israel-Hamas war and Ukraine’s defense against the Russian invasion have generated new financial risks, and new technologies such as artificial intelligence could change how companies operate and displace workers.
+The Israel-Hamas war and Ukraine’s defense against a Russia invasion have generated new financial risks, and new technologies such as artificial intelligence could change how companies operate and displace workers.

 Biden and Xi understand that the complicated ties between the two nations have major global impacts.
 Their meeting Wednesday at a Northern California estate was in part an effort to show the world that while they are global economic competitors, the U.S. and China aren’t full-fledged rivals.